-- Most offenders with PRS (72%) were in Classes F-I. - 44% of offenders exiting PRS were in Supervision Level 2.
+- Most offenders (72%) with post-release supervision (PRS) were in Classes F-I. - 44% of offenders exiting PRS were in Supervision Level 2.
 PRS revocation rates were highest for Supervision Level 1 (27% for Class B1-E felons and 24% for Class F-I felons). - The largest categories of felony entries to prison for PRS violations were 3-month revocations (35%) followed by new/alleged crime and absconding (24% each).